raganwald/raganwald.github.com/_posts/2016-12-15-what-higher-order-functions-can-teach-us-about-libraries-and-frameworks.md

 ---

-### what template functions tell us about frameworks and libraries
+### what higher-order functions tell us about frameworks and libraries

 Roughly speaking, both frameworks and libraries are collections of classes, functions, and other code that we blend with our own code to write programs.
 But frameworks are designed to call our code, while libraries are designed to be called by our code.